-This work reports the most relevant technical aspects in the problem of \emph{learning} the \emph{Markov network structure} from data.
-Such problem has become increasingly important in machine learning, and many other application fields of machine learning.
-Markov networks, together with Bayesian networks, are \emph{probabilistic graphical models}, a widely used formalism for handling probability distributions in intelligent systems.
-Learning graphical models from data have been extensively applied for the case of Bayesian networks, but for Markov networks learning it is not tractable in practice.
-However, this situation is changing with time, given the exponential growth of computers capacity, the plethora of available digital data, and the researching on new learning technologies.
-This work stresses on a technology called \emph{independence-based} learning, which allows the learning of the independence structure of those networks from data in an efficient and sound manner, whenever the dataset is sufficiently large, and data is a representative sampling of the target distribution.
-In the analysis of such technology, this work surveys the current state-of-the-art algorithms for learning Markov networks structure, discussing its current limitations, and proposing a series of open problems where future works may produce some advances in the area in terms of quality and efficiency.
-The paper concludes by opening a discussion about how to develop a general formalism for improving the quality of the structures learned, when data is scarce.
+The problem of \emph{learning} the \emph{Markov network structure} from data has become increasingly important in machine learning, and in many other application fields.
+Markov networks are \emph{probabilistic graphical models}, a widely used formalism for handling probability distributions in intelligent systems.
+This document focuses on a technology called \emph{independence-based} learning, which allows for the learning of the independence structure of Markov networks from data in an efficient and sound manner, whenever the dataset is sufficiently large, and data is a representative sample of the target distribution.
+In the analysis of such technology, this work surveys the current state-of-the-art algorithms, discussing its limitations, and posing a series of open problems where future work may produce some advances in the area, in terms of quality and efficiency. \keywords{Markov networks \and Structure learning \and independence-based \and survey}